revathirao/Project1-REST-Countries-API/README1.md

 Problem: Adding multiple event listeners caused duplicate triggers and slow performance when many posts were present.

 Solution: Used event delegation by attaching a single listener to the parent container for edit and delete actions.
 This reduced memory usage and ensured smooth interactions.

+1. Dark Mode

+Challenges:

+The dark mode toggle worked on the main page but not on the country details page.

+The half moon icon for the toggle was not visible.

+Theme changes did not persist when navigating between pages.

+Some elements, like detail cards and buttons, did not reflect dark mode styles.

+Solutions:

+Ensured the toggle button exists on all pages and attached the event listener safely using TypeScript’s null checks.

+Corrected the Font Awesome CDN link to display the half moon icon.

+Stored the selected theme in localStorage and applied it on page load so dark mode persists across pages.

+Updated CSS so all elements, including headers, detail cards, and buttons, inherit dark mode styles.

+2. Back Button

+Challenges:

+Clicking the back button on the country page did not navigate correctly.

+An empty page or broken layout appeared because the previous list of countries was not restored.

+Solutions:

+Used window.history.back() to reliably navigate to the previous page.

+Optionally, added a list-section on the country page and re-rendered the country list when the back button was clicked.

+✅ Result:

+Dark mode toggle works on all pages with the half moon icon visible.

+User-selected theme persists across pages.

+Back button navigates correctly without showing empty content.